 How Community Management Helps Solo Devs

-Reviving your commitment to your brand is particularly important, as a lack of genuine enthusiasm comes through in social interactions, and even the game itself.
-How will others get excited about your game, when you aren’t even excited yourself?
+This is especially true during slow development periods.
+Reviving your commitment to your brand is particularly important, as a lack of genuine enthusiasm comes through in social interactions and even the game itself.
+How can you get others excited about your game when you can’t even get excited?

 Maintain a Social Presence